CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 - The collision-resistance property
 - Collision attacks

-Readings.
-Detailed coverage of the one-way hash function can be found in the following:
+**Readings.** Detailed coverage of the one-way hash function can be found in the following:

-- Chapter 22 of the SEED Book,Computer & Internet Security: A Hands-on Approach, 2nd Edition,
+- Chapter 22 of the SEED Book,_Computer & Internet Security: A Hands-on Approach,_ 2nd Edition,
     by Wenliang Du.
-See details athttps://www.handsonsecurity.net.
+See details at https://www.handsonsecurity.net.

-Lab Environment.
-This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
+**Lab Environment.** This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
 The lab uses a tool called “Fast MD5 Collision Generation”, which was written by Marc Stevens.
-The name of the binary is calledmd5collgenin our VM, and it is installed inside the /usr/binfolder.
+The name of the binary is called md5collgen in our VM, and it is installed inside the /usr/bin folder.
 If it is not there, Files needed for this lab are included in Labsetup.zip, which can be fetched by running the following commands.
 ```
 sudo wget https://github.com/CloudLabs-MOC/CloudLabs-SEED/blob/main/Cryptography/One-Way%20Hash%20Function/MD5%20Collision%20Attack%20Lab/Lab%20files/Labsetup.zip
 ```